Hand-Lead Body Dolphin lets you practice the body undulation with your arms extended forward instead of resting at your sides.

 - The body undulation is akin to a wave that travels down your body from your arms to your legs.

-- At first, try to do a few pulses at a time without breathing, then stop to catch your breath.
-An alternative is to use a swim snorkel to avoid stopping to breathe.
+At first, try to do a few pulses at a time without breathing, then stop to catch your breath.
+An alternative is to use a swim snorkel to avoid having to stop to breathe.

 Learning Path for the Butterfly Stroke